-No - if you are receiving external radiation treatments or HDR brachytherapy.
+No. Patients treated with x-rays do not become radioactive.
 The radiation does not stay in your body after treatment.

-- After you have had radiation treatment, it is safe for you to be around other people, including children and pregnant women. - There is no restriction on travelling across borders after having radiation therapy treatment.
-You will not set off any airport security equipment due to having had radiation treatments.
+- This applies to both External Beam Radiation Therapy and Internal HDR treatment. - After you have had radiation treatment, it is safe for you to be around other people, including children and pregnant women. - There is no restriction on crossing the United States border after having radiation therapy treatment.
+You will not set off any security equipment due to recent radiation treatments.